gracegicheru/moringa-week3/README.md

 * Any OS either be (windows, Linux, MacOS),  Git to clone the project, and IDE to edit the project.
 * follow these steps:
-  * mkdir calculator
+  * mkdir delani-studio
-  * cd calculator
+  * cd delani-studio
   * git clone https://github.com/gracegicheru/moringa-week3.git
-  * cd moringa-week2
+  * cd moringa-week3
   * open index.html on your browser

 ### Technologies used